openhive-network/tx-inspector/README.md

     <td rowspan="2">TaPoS</td>
     <td rowspan="2">Part of transaction data, matching rules defined in Transaction as Proof of Stake to conform blockchain sanity.
 In HIVE TaPoS data are valid for 64k blocks.
 You can find more information <a href="https://hive.pages.syncad.com/wax-doc/typescript/transaction-and-operation/#transaction-as-proof-of-stake-tapos">here.</a> </td>
     <td>Reference Block Number.</td>
-    <td>The Blockchain ref block num is a reference number that denotes the specific block within the blockchain that the transaction is linked to.
+    <td>The Blockchain ref block num is a reference number that indicates one of the most recent remembered blocks within the blockchain.
 This number helps in identifying the block's position within the chain, serving as a critical piece of data for transaction verification and tracking within the blockchain ecosystem.</td>
   </tr>
   <tr>
     <td>Reference Block Prefix.</td>